Ekbatan: Construction

 The construction of Ekbatan was started in 1975, for the purpose of mass housing.
-It was designed by Rahman Golzar, and American architecture firm ‘Gruzen Partnership’.
+It was designed by Rahman Golzar, Architect Dr. Fereidoun Azari, and American architecture firm ‘Gruzen Partnership’.
 Phase 1 of the town was then successfully built and completed by the American company Starrett, before the 1979 Revolution.

 At the beginning, Ekbatan was the largest property development by a privately held company in Western Asia.
 The constructors also owned Ekbatan Bank, which was one of the fastest growing privately held banks in Western Asia.
 The constructor group was owned in majority by Rahman Golzar and his family, and in minority by Mohammad Ali Bagherzadeh.
 In 1977, Mohammad Ali Bagherzadeh transferred his shares in the group to his children Ali and Goli.

 After the 1979 Revolution

 Following the 1979 Revolution, the new incoming government nationalized the group and all its subsidiaries and affiliates, and placed its ownership with the Ministry of Housing, it was later sold to public and is now privately owned.
 Ekbatan Bank was nationalized at the same time, subsumed into the new state bank created to be the successor to Iran's privately held banks.